ipfs/aegir/README.md

 You can skip all changelog generation and the github release by passing in `--no-changelog`.

+If you want documentation generation you can pass `--docs` to the release task to build documentation and publish it to the `gh-pages` branch.

 ## Other Notes

 There is a badge.